 - The issue/need in professional development of graduate students to be addressed

-- The solution or idea and how the idea will impact graduate education
+- The solution or idea, how it is aligned with the professional development core competencies, and how the idea will impact graduate education

-- Timeline of implementation: when, how, where (interventions can be implemented between January 2021-July 2021).
+- Timeline of implementation: When, how, where (interventions can be implemented between fall 2021-May 2022).

 - Proposed budget: Justify how much is needed and for what purposes ($500 maximum)

-Proposals will be reviewed by a committee.
-The proposals will be evaluated for creativity & innovation of the idea, importance of the identified need, feasibility of the approach to addressing the challenge/issue/skill and the quality of the evaluation plan.
+Proposals will be reviewed by a committee of faculty & students.
+The proposals will be evaluated with consideration for creativity & innovation of the idea, importance of the identified need, feasibility of the approach to addressing the challenge/issue/skill and the quality of the evaluation plan.

-Proposals should be no more than 2 pages, single spaced, 12 pt font (Arial, Times New Roman).
+Proposals should be no more than two pages, single spaced, 12 pt. font (Arial or Times New Roman).

 - Engage in on-going communications with other scholars and program director